 When you first launch the program, you will be greeted with a selection of different curricula which you can choose from.
 Some help estimate your level of Japanese, some are intended to quickly teach you the basics, and some are optimized for a more long-term holistic approach to learning the language.
 In practice, the different courses vary only slightly, and follow the exact same methodology.

 After watching a short inspirational intro video, you’ll be thrown right into the action.
 You will be presented with various images and simple sentences and will be prompted to make your best guess as to what you see and how it’s called.
 If you’re used to rote learning vocabulary and grammar, this method will indeed look quite impressive at first, especially if you’re lucky enough to guess right most of the time.

 On every screen, you will have the option between displaying the text in Japanese characters, or in romaji.
 If you decide to use Rosetta, we urge you to choose the former.
-For a more thorough explanation as to why, please read my introduction to romaji, introduction to kana, and the lowdown on whether you should learn kanji.
+For a more thorough explanation as to why, please read my introduction to romaji and introduction to kana.

 Unlike most of its competitors, Rosetta takes a very relaxed approach, and the premise behind its way of teaching Japanese and other languages is certainly very appealing.
 The company invites you to throw away all your flash cards, dictionaries, and boring grammar & memory tests, and to learn the language the way a Japanese akachan (baby) does in its infancy—by immersing yourself into native dialogues and exclamations without the slightest ideas about Japanese vocabulary or grammar.